Lidar16/census-solana/README.md

 ---

-*Built in Lagos for the builders who live outside the latency sweet spot.*
+*Built in Benin for the builders who live outside the latency sweet spot.*